mihirp161/mihirp161.github.io/_posts/2020-03-20-handwashing.md

 excerpt: "Investigative Analysis, Web-scraping, ggplot2"
 mathjax: "true"
 ---
 Oh, hello there!
-I hope you're having a lovely day in the confines of your vicinity (thanks to the COVID-19) and maintaining social distancing.
+I hope you're having a lovely day in the confines of your vicinity (thanks to the COVID-19/CCP Virus) and maintaining social distancing.
 Furthermore, please also wash your hands for 20 seconds and don't touch your face!
 Handwashing is more effective and is recommended than applying a hand sanitizer on your hands.
 Anyways, have you seen the [new Google Doodle](https://www.google.com/doodles/recognizing-ignaz-semmelweis-and-handwashing) yet?
 Today's doodle looks like this:

 <p align="center">
    <img src="{{ site.url }}{{ site.baseurl }}/images/handwashing/doodle.png" alt="">